 The College cannot arrange for private babysitters.
 If families require a sitter, it is suggested they arrange for one to accompany them to Reunion or use a source such as Care.com or Sittercity.com.
 (Please note: Care.com and Sittercity.com are private for-profit businesses and are in no way affiliated with Amherst College.)

-The College cannot guarantee that baby monitors will work outside of the walls of a dorm.
+The College cannot guarantee that baby monitors will work outside of the walls of a residence hall.
 Additionally, we are not able to provide a secure network for baby monitors that utilize an internet connection.

-The College sponsors many family-friendly activities throughout Reunion weekend, including family swimming times at Pratt Pool.
-In addition to these programs, the 15th, 20th and 25th Reunion classes often offer a wide variety of family-friendly activities throughout the day on Saturday (Children and Family Activities Committee).
+The College sponsors many family-friendly activities throughout Reunion weekend.
+In addition to these programs, the 15th, 20th and 25th Reunion classes often offer family-friendly activities throughout the day on Saturday.
 For more information about what your class can offer, please contact your class liaison.
+Learn more about the Children and Family Activities Committee.

 The Alumni House Reception Center offers light refreshments (coffee, tea, snacks and cookies) during its hours of operation.
 On Saturday, there is also a complimentary Reunion Luncheon offered on the Valentine Quad for all alumni and guests.

-A locked storage room is available in headquarters for each class and keys will be given to the Reunion Chair upon their arrival on-campus.
-We strongly encourage you to use this room to secure kegs, liquor, AV equipment, helium tanks or anything else you may have borrowed or rented for Reunion.
-You may wish to ask your Class Assistants to watch over the bar, souvenirs, etc. during the hours when headquarters are left unattended.
+A locked storage room is available in headquarters for each class and keys will be given to the Reunion Chair upon their arrival on campus.
+In addition to materials for your bar, we strongly encourage you to use this room to secure souvenirs, AV equipment, helium tanks or anything else you may have borrowed or rented for Reunion.
 Please also encourage classmates to keep their rooms locked at all times.

 Lost and Found